Super Hip Retro Washing Machines For All Your Laundry Needs

-Bamboo has become an increasingly popular flooring material in new homes as well as in renovations, and can be just the thing that brings your bedroom, living room, and even your laundry room to life.
-But before we talk about why bamboo is a great choice for your laundry room specifically, let’s take a look at some overall benefits bamboo offers:
+Bamboo has become an increasingly popular flooring material in new homes and renovations and can be just the thing that brings your bedroom, living room, and even your laundry room to life.
+But before we talk about why bamboo is a great choice for your laundry room specifically, let’s take a look at some overall benefits of bamboo flooring:

 The Greener Choice

-Bamboo is a fantastic option for those homeowners and business owners who are interested in going “green.”
-Made from a tall grass and not a tree, bamboo is able to grow quickly and steadily without any need for toxic chemicals or pesticides.
-And, because it is able to be harvested and regenerate every 3-5 years, it is a much friendlier options than hardwood.
-Many of the world’s forests have been destroyed to satisfy consumer’s desire for wood products, and, when you take into account hardwood trees need anywhere between 30 -100 years to regenerate, you see why bamboo is the greener choice.
+A bamboo is a fantastic option for those homeowners and business owners who are interested in going “green.”
+Yes, bamboo flooring is eco-friendly!
+Made from tall grass and not a tree, bamboo can grow quickly and steadily without any need for toxic chemicals or pesticides.
+Because it can be harvested and regenerate every 3-5 years, it is a much friendlier option than hardwood.
+Many of the world’s forests have been destroyed to satisfy consumers’ desire for wood products.
+When you consider hardwood trees need anywhere between 30 -100 years to regenerate, you see why bamboo is the greener choice.

-Many assume that because bamboo is a grass it’s not as tough as hardwood floors, but that is simply not the case; bamboo is one of the most durable flooring materials on the market today.
+Many assume that because bamboo is a grass, it’s not as tough as hardwood floors, but that is not the case; bamboo is one of the most durable flooring materials on the market today.

-The Janka Hardness Scale, which is used to determine the hardness of wood, rates solid bamboo flooring at the top of the hardness scale (upwards of 4,000), which means bamboo floors are harder than Red and White Oak, Brazillian and Northern American Maple, and just about every other wood floor on the market.
+The Janka Hardness Scale, used to determine the wood’s hardness, rates solid bamboo flooring at the top of the hardness scale (upwards of 4,000).
+This means that Bamboo floors are harder than Red and White Oak, Brazilian, Northern American Maple, and just about every other wood floor on the market.

 Easy to Maintain

 Bamboo flooring requires little maintenance and cleaning.
-A good dry sweeping or vacuuming once or twice a week, and mopping with a slightly damp mop once a month is all you really need to do to keep your floors looking great.
-As with traditional hardwood floors, you should never slide heavy furniture across your bamboo floors and never wear heels inside.
+Try a good dry sweeping or vacuuming once or twice a week and then mopping with a slightly damp mop once a month.
+That’s all you really need to do to keep your floors looking great.
+As with traditional hardwood floors, you should never slide heavy furniture across your bamboo floors without placing felt pads under the legs.